This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ultrasounds are used to check your baby's growth and make sure he or she is healthy.

 - Delivery may be recommended.
-Delivery may stop preeclampsia.
+Delivery may stop high BP or problems such as preeclampsia.
 Healthcare providers may deliver your baby right away if he or she is full-term (37 weeks or more).
 You may need to deliver your baby early if you or the baby has life-threatening symptoms.

 Manage hypertension during pregnancy: